KeishiSoga/PES_JP/README.md

 - Reliability assessment (internal consistency and test-retest)
 - Validity testing through correlation and regression analyses
 - Multiple regression models controlling for age and sex

-## Key Findings

-### Factor Structure
-The Japanese PES demonstrated a clear 2-factor structure consistent with the original scale:
-- **Approach factor**: Items measuring tendency to approach physical effort
-- **Avoidance factor**: Items measuring tendency to avoid physical effort

-### Psychometric Properties
-- **Internal consistency**: Both factors showed excellent reliability
-- **Test-retest reliability**: Stable scores over time
-- **Factor loadings**: All items loaded appropriately on their intended factors

-### Validity Evidence
-- **Concurrent validity**:
-- **Convergent validity**:
-- **Discriminant validity**:

-## Implications

-The Japanese version of the PES demonstrates strong psychometric properties and can be used to assess individual differences in effort-related tendencies toward physical activity in Japanese populations.
-The scale may be useful for:
-- Research on physical activity motivation and behavior
-- Assessment of psychological barriers to exercise
-- Development of targeted interventions

 ---